 You do not have to have a lawyer to make an application for a non-molestation order, but you might find it reassuring to take a friend or support worker with you to support you if you go without a lawyer.
 Some domestic violence organisations have workers who will help you make the application or will make it for you.

 Having a lawyer at court would provide you with support outside of court and also limits any direct contact between yourself and the domestically abusive individual.
 A lawyer can advise you about what protection the court is able to give you.
+You might find the Rights of Women video about safety in court useful (see our video page).

 If you’re not entitled to legal aid (perhaps because you work and your income is too high) you can still instruct a lawyer, although you would have to pay (find out more here).